VyomisCoding/BridgeLabz-Training/README.md

 5. 🧩 Implemented multiple logic approaches for the same problem to improve understanding
 6. ✍️ Focused on writing simple, clean, and readable code suitable for lab records and exams

-Link to the solutions:- [Strings code](https://github.com/VyomisCoding/BridgeLabz-Training/tree/core-java-practice/core-java-practice/gcr-codebase/Strings)
+Link to the solutions : [Strings code](https://github.com/VyomisCoding/BridgeLabz-Training/tree/core-java-practice/core-java-practice/gcr-codebase/Strings)

 ## DAY-6 (23-12-2025)